 18. Fullmetal Alchemist: Brotherhood

-If you’re looking for a show that can give you all of the epic battles, dark political conspiracies and an engaging storyline, then Fullmetal Alchemist: Brotherhood is perfect for someone like yourself.
+If you’re looking for a show that can give you all of the epic battles, dark political theories and an engaging storyline, then Fullmetal Alchemist: Brotherhood is perfect for someone like yourself.

 The Elric brothers are two young alchemists who break the rules of nature and suffer grave consequences for their defilement.
 Edward Elric loses some limbs while Alphonse Elric’s body is lost in the exchange.
 They must go on a journey as state alchemists to find the Philosopher’s Stone, which is said to be alchemy at its most potent.